 How to Bid for HVAC Service Contracts

-With that in mind, it’s never been more necessary to bid for larger contracts that will provide enough work in the long run.
-However, if you usually deal with residential customers exclusively, taking the leap to bid on a commercial agreement may be intimidating.
+So, it’s never been more necessary to bid for larger contracts that will provide enough work in the long run.

-In this article, we’ll explain how to bid for HVAC service contracts in a few simple steps and share how field service management technology can streamline the process.
+To help you, we’ve put together this article to delve into how to bid for HVAC contracts in a few simple steps and streamline the whole process.

 You should then familiarise yourself with the three most common contracting procedures, which we’ll explain below.